S3-working-group/s3-practical-guide/S3-practical-guide.md

 ## Pattern 1.5: Objection

-_An **objection** is a reason why doing something stands in the way of (more) effective response to an organizational driver (i.e. an organizational requirement)._
+_An **objection** is an argument demonstrating (or revealing)how a (proposed) agreement or activity can lead to unintended consequences, or that there are worthwhile ways to improve it._

 Objections reveal information about **unintended consequences**, or about **viable ways to improve**.

-It’s the accountability of individuals to raise potential objections to proposals, decisions, existing [agreements](glossary:agreement) or actions.
+It’s the accountability of individuals to raise potential objections to proposals, decisions, existing [agreements](glossary:agreement) or activities.

 Withholding objections can harm the ability of individuals, teams or the whole organization to respond to [organizational drivers](glossary:organizational-driver).

 Being able to raise *potential* objections at any time means decisions only need *to be good enough for now and safe enough to try*.

-Those accountable for the action or (proposed) agreement in question, are responsible for *considering arguments and addressing objections.*
+Those accountable for the activity or (proposed) agreement in question, are responsible for *considering arguments and addressing objections.*

 When seeking out potential objections, consider: